jbass23/mybots/README.md

 ### Fitness Curves Across 10 Different Seeds, Showing the Fitness of the Best Robot at Every Given Generation:
 ![A graph of ten fitness curves of the best robots](graphs/fitnessBests.png "Graph: 10 Curves")

+## Results
+more in depth results stuff will be described here

 ## Credits
 * Ludobots from Dr. Josh Bongard and the University of Vermont: <https://www.reddit.com/r/ludobots/wiki/installation/>